Toledo, Ohio: Major highways

 Three major interstate highways run through Toledo.
 Interstate 75 (I-75) travels north–south and provides a direct route to Detroit and Cincinnati.
 The Ohio Turnpike carries east–west traffic on I-80/90.
 The Turnpike serves Toledo via exits 52, 59, 64, 71, and 81.
 The Turnpike connects Toledo to Chicago in the west and Cleveland in the east.

 In addition, there are two auxiliary interstate highways in the area.
 Interstate 475 is a 20-mile bypass that begins in Perrysburg and ends in west Toledo, meeting I-75 at both ends.
 It is cosigned with US 23 for its first 13 miles.
 Interstate 280 is a spur that connects the Ohio Turnpike to I-75 through east and central Toledo.
 The Veterans' Glass City Skyway is part of this route, which was the most expensive ODOT project ever at its completion.
 This 400 ft tall bridge includes a glass covered pylon, which lights up at night, adding a distinctive feature to Toledo's skyline.
 The Anthony Wayne Bridge, a 3215 ft suspension bridge crossing the Maumee River, has been a staple of Toledo's skyline for more than 80 years.
 It is locally known as the "High-Level Bridge".

 Mass transit

 Local bus service is provided by the Toledo Area Regional Transit Authority; commonly shortened to TARTA.
-Toledo area Paratransit Services; TARPS are used for the disabled.
+Toledo-area Paratransit Services, TARPS, are used by the disabled.
 Intercity bus service is provided by Greyhound Lines and Barons Bus Lines.
-The station is located at Martin Luther King, Jr. Plaza which it shares with Amtrak.
+The station is located at Martin Luther King, Jr. Plaza, which it shares with Amtrak.
 Barons Bus Lines also provides daily trips to Ann Arbor, Chicago, Cleveland, Detroit, Columbus, and Cincinnati.
 Toledo has various cab companies within its city limits and other ones that surround the metro.